Abu Ghosh clan: History

-At the beginning of the Ottoman Empire Sultan Suleiman entrusted the Abu Ghoshes with control of the route from the coast to Jerusalem and granted them official permission, a "farman", to impose a toll on all pilgrims and visitors entering Jerusalem.
+At the beginning of the Ottoman Empire, Suleiman the Magnificent entrusted the Abu Ghoshes with control of the route from the coast to Jerusalem and granted them official permission, a "firman", to impose a toll on all pilgrims and visitors entering Jerusalem.
 The churches of Jerusalem also paid an annual one-off tax to the Abu Ghoshes for their visitors.

 Palestine was part of Great Syria, and like Syria it was governed by feudal families until the middle of the 19th century.
 The Abu Ghoshes were among the most well-known feudal families in Palestine, formerly governing over 22 villages.
 They had self-determination powers in the region.
 All power was in the hands of the Emir or Scheich (Lord) of Abu Ghosh.
 The Scheich was also called Zaim or Mutasallem (leader, governor).
 He dealt with all political, military, economic, social and legal matters.
 A dispute between two parties was solved by the Scheich and a judgement was made by him and executed with no right of appeal.
 Seeking revision was sometimes possible if allowed by the Scheich.
 Any person acting against the local laws or tradition was imprisoned.
 The Abu Ghoshes used an old crusader church as a prison.
 The relation between the Abu Ghoshes and the peasants of the villages was a patron-client relation.

 According to tradition, any pilgrim or visitor to the holy sites passing through Abu Ghosh had to pay their respects to the Scheich.
 Some visitors to the holy lands wrote about Lady Stanhope (daughter of a British Lord, niece of the British Prime Minister William Pitt and a relative of Sir Sidney Smith who besieged Napoleon in Akko and had correspondence with the Scheich Ibrahim AbuGhosh) that when she visited Jerusalem in 1811 she stopped in Abu Ghosh to pay her respects to the Scheich.
 Scheich Ibrahim AbuGhosh found her an interesting woman, and he ordered a formal dinner and spent the night in her company.
 She came back the next year and the Scheich was delighted to see her again.
 The next morning, he insisted on escorting her with his guards and servants to Jerusalem.

 The houses of the Abu Ghoshes were described by pilgrims and visitors as beautifully constructed stone houses, and the residence of the Scheich was described as "a true palace, a castle, a protective fortress."